 If you believe a will contains a prohibited substitution or if another heir or legatee claims that there is a prohibited substitution that may impact your inheritance, you need to talk to an experienced Louisiana estate litigation lawyer.

 Our attorneys will review the entire will and advise you of your legal options, so you can be confident that your rights are protected.
-Please contact us today to schedule an initial consultation.
+Please contact us today to get started on your case.